New treatments for diabetes shouldn’t be an intimidating topic to talk about with your health care team.

 There is no shame in intensifying your diabetes treatment.
 It’s simply what your body needs.
 This could mean starting insulin or another medication.
 It could mean changing medications, or taking more of a medication.

-Intensifying your treatment will help you achieve your blood sugar goals quicker and reduce the risk of damage to your organs which occurs when you have higher than recommended blood sugars
+Intensifying your treatment could help you achieve your blood sugar goals quicker and reduce the risk of damage to your organs which occurs when you have higher than recommended blood sugars